verdoSee/10FingersBot/README.md

-A very simple bot for https://10fastfingers.com/typing-test/english, if you ALREADY have an account there you can login by typing "y" when asked or if you don't you can skip by typing "n", eveything else is automated.
+A very simple bot for https://10fastfingers.com/typing-test/english, if you already have an account there you can login by typing "y" when asked or if you don't you can skip by typing "n", eveything else is automated.

 Make sure to install selenium, you can do that by typing ```py -m pip install selenium``` in the terminal.